 Your motor home is equipped with an emergency start mechanism.
 If you have left your headlights on and run down the battery, you can get the engine running by using the emergency start switch.
-The 12-volt battery that powers the 12-volt circuit in the living quarters is mounted behind the front bumper with your main automotive battery.
-The emergency start switch on the dash works like a built- in jumper cable that temporarily connects this auxiliary battery to the main automotive battery.
+The emergency start switch on the dash works like a built- in jumper cable that temporarily connects this auxiliary batteries to the main automotive batteries.
 Push the button to make the battery connection then turn the ignition key.
 Release the button when the engine starts.

 Note: If the chassis batteries are completely drained, the emergency start feature may not be sufficient to start the engine.
-Instead, the chassis batteries beneath the bed will need to be charged or jump started.
-If this occurs, inspect the 175 amp fuses located near each battery set for damage.
+Instead, the chassis batteries will need to be charged or jump started.